MTU-Automated-Feedback-System/.github/profile/README.md

 ## Automated Feedback System

-This organization groups all the repositories linked to the implementation of an automated feedback system, which is part of MTU final year project.
+This organization groups all the repositories linked to the implementation of an automated feedback system, which is part of MTU final year project of Romain Clemencon.

+### TODO

+- Explain architecture
+- How to host it locally
+- How to run it locally
+- How to mix cloud and local